miczho/self-notes/topics/cs479-notes.md

 _data model:_ specifies the data and relationships to a DBMS; The actual implementation may vary based on the DBMS, so the data model is independent from the DBMS that is being used.

 Many table.
 Hard to visualize.
-Entity Relationship Diagrams (__ER Diagrams__) visualizes for us.
+Entity Relationship Diagrams (__ER Diagrams__) visualize for us.
 Two kinds of them are:
 1. Chen
 2. Crow's Feet

 <img src="../pictures/cs479-postgres-chen-crows.png" width="450">

-Tools such as [pgModeler](https://www.pgmodeler.io/) help you design and export databases.
+Tools such as [pgModeler](https://www.pgmodeler.io/) and pgAdmin help you design and export databases.

 ## Normalization